-In nature, fundamental processes produce forms that are similar, but never identical.
-Think of the seemingly infinite variety of leaves, for example, or the fact that there are billions of human beings on the earth at this time, no two exactly alike.
 My way of applying paint remains constant from painting to painting, and yet, as in nature, great variety is found in my paintings.
-This variety can be seen in my choice of colors, the relative density of my signature circular shapes in different areas of the compositions, and the overall flow of imagery; some paintigs tranquil, others highly energized; some are centered, others a field of imagery edge to edge.
+This variety can be seen in choice of colors, the relative density of my signature circular forms in different areas of the compositions, and the overall flow of imagery; some paintings seeming tranquil, others highly energized.
+Some are centered, others a field of imagery edge to edge.

-I see my concentric circles as a representative for time itself, displaying their growth like the rings in a tree, which comes with age, and when they overlap each other, displaying the passage of time in layers.
-The repetative cellular shapes in all my paintings, echoing naturally occuring shapes, provide the rhythms of life and existance.
+I see the shapes with their concentric circles as a representative for time itself, displaying their growth like the rings in a tree which comes with age.
+When they overlap each other, they display the passage of time inlayers.